 We hope that this event will:

 (1) raise professional awareness of the important relationship between group memberships and ED recovery, and

 (2) facilitate the co-production of guidelines for best practice on incorporating social groups into treatment pathways.

-The event will be co-chaired by First Steps ED (who support and deliver eating disorders services to people and families in the East Midlands).
+The event will be co-chaired by First Steps ED (who support and deliver eating disorders services to people and families across the East Midlands).

-NTU have extensive links with support organisations and clinicians and will invite representatives from these to the event.
+NTU and First Steps ED have extensive links with support organisations and clinicians and will invite representatives from these to the event.

 The morning session will comprise talks from NTU academics as well as representatives from First Steps ED peer support services.